dckc/madmode-blog/pages/2012/bake-fry-frozen-flask.md

 date: 2012-12-21
 published: true
 tags: ['publishing', 'collaboration', 'programming', 'python']
+summary: 'A couple years ago, I started using blogger because I
+          wanted immersive hypermedia editing, and I wanted it for free.
+          Well, you get what you pay for.'

 A couple years ago, I [started using blogger][bt10] because I wanted immersive hypermedia editing, and I wanted it for free.
 Well, you get